Somerset Trained Bands: Origin

 The English militia was descended from the Anglo-Saxon Fyrd, the military force raised from the freemen of the shires under command of their Sheriff.
 It continued under the Norman kings, and was reorganised under the Assizes of Arms of 1181 and 1252, and again by King Edward I's Statute of Winchester of 1285.

-The legal basis of the militia was updated by two Acts of 1557 covering musters and the maintenance of horses and armour under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
+The legal basis of the militia was updated by two acts of 1557 covering musters (4 & 5 Ph. & M. c.
+3) and the maintenance of horses and armour (4 & 5 Ph. & M. c.
+2) under the Lord Lieutenant, assisted by the Deputy Lieutenants and Justices of the Peace (JPs).
 The entry into force of these Acts in 1558 is seen as the starting date for the formal county militia in England.
 In that year Somerset had an organised regiment of 1000 men in 10 companies, each under a nominated captain and 'petty captain'.
 In 1569 the Somerset contingent joined the force assembled against the Rising of the North.
 Although the militia obligation was universal, this assembly confirmed that it was impractical to train and equip every able-bodied man, so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular training (the 1558 regiment in Somerset was an early example of this).